jayfid/wordpress-hub-plugin/README.md

-github-wordpress-plugin
+wordpress-hub-plugin
 =======================

-A plugin to display a pane of a user's repos in the sidebar.
+A plugin to display a pane of a user's github repos in the sidebar.